Pen Sovan

-Sovan founded the Cambodian National Sustaining Party, which contested in the 1998 election but did not win a seat in parliament.
+Sovann founded the Cambodia National Sustaining Party, which contested in the 1998 election but did not win a seat in parliament.
 He later joined the Human Rights Party founded in 2007 and served as its vice president.
 In 2012, he became a member of the newly founded Cambodia National Rescue Party (CNRP) and stood as an MP candidate for Kampong Speu.
 He was elected and was sworn in on 5 August 2014, serving until his death in October 2016.

 Biography

-Pen Sovan was born in Chan Teab Village, Samraong Commune, Tram Kak District, Takéo province.
+Pen Sovann was born in Chan Teab Village, Samraong Commune, Tram Kak District, Takéo province.
 He first joined the Khmer Issarak at the age of 13 in 1950 and fought against the French.
-Two years later, Sovan joined the Indochinese Communist Party where he first met Ta Mok.
-Sovan supported the Khmer Rouge during the 1970-1973 civil war against the Khmer Republic and he worked along with Chan Sy under Khieu Thirith, in charge of the Voice of the United National Front of Kampuchea.
-From 1973 to 1979, Sovan lived in exile in Hanoi.
+Two years later, Sovann joined the Indochinese Communist Party where he first met Ta Mok.
+Sovann supported the Khmer Rouge during the 1970-1973 civil war against the Khmer Republic and he worked along with Chan Sy under Khieu Thirith, in charge of the Voice of the United National Front of Kampuchea.
+From 1973 to 1979, Sovann lived in exile in Hanoi.

-Sovan was a founding leader of Kampuchean United Front for National Salvation (KUFNS or FUNSK) on 25 November 1978.
+Sovann was a founding leader of Kampuchean United Front for National Salvation (KUFNS or FUNSK) on 25 November 1978.
 He served as Secretary-General of the Kampuchean People's Revolutionary Party from 5 January 1979 to 1 December 1981, when he was replaced by Heng Samrin following his removal from office by the Vietnamese.

-Sovan was arrested on 2 December 1981 for irritating Lê Đức Thọ, chief Vietnamese advisor to the Kampuchean United Front for National Salvation (FUNSK) and the People's Republic of Kampuchea (PRK).
+Sovann was arrested on 2 December 1981 for irritating Lê Đức Thọ, chief Vietnamese advisor to the Kampuchean United Front for National Salvation (FUNSK) and the People's Republic of Kampuchea (PRK).
 He was released from Vietnam's prison on 25 January 1992, after he served over 10 years.
-Sovan explained his long ordeal in prison: "When I wanted to create our own army of five regiments, the Vietnamese didn't agree and Lê Đức Thọ went to the USSR to complain."
-Sovan died in Doun Kaev, Takéo Province on 29 October 2016.
+Sovann explained his long ordeal in prison: "When I wanted to create our own army of five regiments, the Vietnamese didn't agree and Lê Đức Thọ went to the USSR to complain."
+Sovann died in Doun Kaev, Takéo Province on 29 October 2016.
 He was cremated in Phnom Penh on 6 November 2016.
-On 10 November, Suon Rida was appointed to fill Sovan's vacant seat.
+On 10 November, Suon Rida was appointed to fill Sovann's vacant seat.